 One of the requirements for the 5-year reviews is to evaluate the EFH Generic Amendment 3 (GMFMC 2005) for errors in existing EFH descriptions or identification.
 This was completed during the 2010 5-year review (GMFMC 2010) and several items from the EFH Generic Amendment 3 (GMFMC 2005) were found to be inconsistent.
-The Council has not acted on the 5-year review results from the 2010 or 2016 review; thus, the FMP amendment needs to address the following EFH description or identification and the following inconsistencies remain:
+The Council has not acted on the 5-year review results from the 2010 or 2016 review; thus, this Generic FMP amendment addresses the following EFH description or identification and present inconsistencies: